Principles of Scrub and Circulating Practice HEA3099

 How will I study?

-The module is normally delivered over 15 weeks with four face to face sessions.
-The rest of the module is delivered online with units being released every two weeks.
+The module is normally delivered over 15 weeks with four face to face sessions delivered at St James, Manchester.
+The remaining sessions of the module are delivered online.

 What will I study?